bitfactory-software/anyxx/tutorials/tutorial___1.md

 // -->
 ```

-`// <-- 1` shows the call to the algorithm `fill_with_overloads`.
-It instantiates the second parameter (a template function object) for each type argument, and `declare` registers that function object for the instantiated type in the open method `draw`.
+- // 1 shows the call to the algorithm `fill_with_overloads`.
+It instantiates the second parameter (a template function object) for each type argument, and `define`s that function object for the instantiated type in the open method `draw`.

 The usage of `open_method::via_type_info` is, on one hand, the easiest way to add *type tunneled* functionality, but, on the other hand, it comes with a small runtime penalty.